 - Tempering, i.e., heating to around 500 °C, holding at temperature, then air cooling.
-Increasing the tempering temperature decreases the yield strength and ultimate tensile strength but increases the elongation and the impact resistance.
+Increasing the tempering temperature decreases the yield strength and ultimate tensile strength but increases the elongation and impact resistance.

-The resistance of stainless steels to the chemical effects of corrosive agents is based on passivation.
-For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below which it is impossible.
+The resistance of stainless steel to the chemical effects of corrosive agents is based on passivation.
+For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below is impossible.
 Chromium can be used as a hardening element and is frequently used with a toughening element such as nickel to produce superior mechanical properties.

 Ultimate Tensile Strength

-Ultimate tensile strength of martensitic stainless steel – Grade 440C is 760 MPa.
+The ultimate tensile strength of martensitic stainless steel – Grade 440C is 760 MPa.